snoyberg/snoyman.com/content/posts/live-coding-rust-reverse-proxy.md

 This first go through will likely be rocky, so if you want to come and help me out, and/or laugh at me fumbling through coding and fighting A/V issues simultaneously, come check it out!

 If anyone has requests for future live streaming sessions, or Q&A they'd like to queue up in advance, please let me know in the comments below or on Twitter.
+I'd definitely like to do some Haskell live coding too, so I'm curious what people would like to see on that front in particular.